 - Movement disorders are hyperkinetic and hypokinetic movements that are involuntary.
-The majority are diagnosed based on a clinical diagnosis and do not require imaging. - Typically Benign Movement disorders include: - Stereotypies, repetitive rhythmic movements - Tics that are vocal or motor with typical onset and course - Tourette Syndrome - Essential Tremor or tremors of anxiety or weakness - Restless Leg Syndrome - MRI Brain without contrast (CPT® 70551), or without and with contrast (CPT® 70553) is considered in the following clinical scenarios: - Atypical clinical features for example, movements that persist in sleep, onset outside of typical age at onset (4-6 years for tics), rapid progression, incomplete or uncertain medication responsiveness, or clinical diagnostic uncertainty, limbic encephalitis - Dystonia, intermittent involuntary muscle contractions - Chorea, continual irregular movements - Ballism, involuntary high amplitude movements - Athetosis, slow writhing continuous movements - Myoclonus, involuntary muscle jerks (not sleep myoclonus) - For concerns of PANS (Pediatric acute-onset neuropsychiatric syndrome) and PANDAS (Pediatric autoimmune neuropsychiatric disorder associated with streptococcal infection), MRI Brain without contrast (CPT® 70551), or without and with contrast (CPT® 70553) may be considered only after a complete medical workup including labs, acute infection, and other comorbid psychiatric disorders (e.g. OCD, ADHD and ASD) have been investigated as routine brain imaging is not routinely recommended. - See Movement Disorders (HD-15.1) in the Head Imaging Guidelines for the following: - Suspected Huntington Disease - Evaluation for surgical treatment of Essential Tremor or Parkinson's disease, including Deep Brain Stimulator (DBS) placement - Post-op imaging is approvable when ordered by a specialist or any provider in consultation with a specialist for either procedure.
+The majority are diagnosed based on a clinical diagnosis and do not require imaging. - Typically Benign Movement disorders include: - Stereotypies, repetitive rhythmic movements - Tics that are vocal or motor with typical onset and course - Tourette Syndrome - Essential Tremor or tremors of anxiety or weakness - o Restless Leg Syndrome - MRI Brain without contrast (CPT[®] 70551), OR MRI Brain without and with contrast (CPT[®] 70553) is considered in the following clinical scenarios: - Atypical clinical features for example, movements that persist in sleep, onset outside of typical age at onset (4-6 years for tics), rapid progression, incomplete or uncertain medication responsiveness, or clinical diagnostic uncertainty, limbic encephalitis - o Dystonia, intermittent involuntary muscle contractions - o Chorea, continual irregular movements - Ballism, involuntary high amplitude movements - Athetosis, slow writhing continuous movements - Myoclonus, involuntary muscle jerks (not sleep myoclonus) - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is supported for concerns of: - PANS (Pediatric acute-onset neuropsychiatric syndrome) and/or - PANDAS (Pediatric autoimmune neuropsychiatric disorder associated with streptococcal infection) - Only after a complete medical workup including labs, acute infection, and other comorbid psychiatric disorders (examples, such as Obsessive Compulsive Disorder (OCD), Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) have been investigated. - Routine brain imaging is not routinely recommended for OCD, ADHD or ASD. - See Movement Disorders (HD-15.1) in the Head Imaging Guidelines for the following - Suspected Huntington Disease - Evaluation for surgical treatment of Essential Tremor or Parkinson's disease, including Deep Brain Stimulator (DBS) placement

+Post-op imaging is supported when ordered by a neurologist or neurosurgeon or any provider in consultation with a neurologist or neurosurgeon for either procedure.

 - There is little evidence to support the use of MRA/CTA and PET in the evaluation of movement disorders. - Tourette syndrome (TS) is a neurological disorder characterized by repetitive, stereotyped, involuntary movements and vocalizations called tics.
 The first symptoms of TS are almost always noticed in childhood.
 Some of the more common tics include eye blinking and other vision irregularities, facial grimacing, shoulder shrugging, and head or shoulder jerking.
 Perhaps the most dramatic and disabling tics are those that result in self-harm such as punching oneself in the face, or vocal tics including coprolalia (uttering swear words) or echolalia (repeating the words or phrases of others).
-Many with TS experience additional neurobehavioral problems including inattention, hyperactivity and impulsivity, and obsessive-compulsive symptoms such as intrusive thoughts/worries and repetitive behaviors.
+Many with TS experience additional neurobehavioral problems including inattention, hyperactivity and impulsivity, and obsessive-compulsive symptoms such as intrusive thoughts/worries and repetitive behaviors